Beth McCarthy-Miller

 Beth McCarthy-Miller (born September 3, 1963) is an American television director.
 Shows she has directed include Saturday Night Live and 30 Rock.

-Early life
+Early and personal life

 McCarthy-Miller was born on September 3, 1963, in Elizabeth, New Jersey.
+She has four older brothers and four older sisters.
+She was raised in Cranford, New Jersey.
 She attended the University of Maryland, where she was a DJ and majored in radio, television and film.
 While in college she interned at CNN and MTV.

+She is married to a high school teacher, with whom she has a son born around 2005.

 Career

 McCarthy-Miller worked as a line producer's assistant and assistant director at MTV and began directing in 1988.
 During her nine years with MTV, she worked on MTV Unplugged with Nirvana, Neil Young, Elton John, Tony Bennett, and k.d. lang.
 She worked for The Week in Rock and later The Jon Stewart Show.

 She was the director of NBC's Saturday Night Live for eleven years.
 She left SNL in 2006 at the end of season 31, replaced as director by Don Roy King.
 She became a director for Viacom's MTV again in 2003 when she directed the MTV Video Music Awards.

 She currently works through her own companies, Catalyst Entertainment and McBeth Productions as a director and producer.